OctoPrint/OctoPrint/docs/jsclientlib/files.rst

    :param object or string file: The file to upload, see :js:func:`OctoPrint.upload` for more details
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

-.. js:function:: OctoPrint.files.download(location, path, opts)
+.. js:function:: OctoPrintClient.files.download(location, path, opts)

    Downloads the file at ``path`` in ``location``.